Techofficer/node-apple-signin/readme.md

 # Inspect documentation localy visit http://127.0.0.1:8080
 npm run docs:serve

-# By default docs are automatically built and added on pre-commit hook, if it sees staged changes to any /src files, you can override the logic by forcing to build docs by passing environmental
+# By default docs are automatically built and added on pre-commit hook,
+# if it sees staged changes to any /src files,
+# you can override the logic by forcing to build docs by passing environmental
 FORCE_DOCS=true git commit -m 'My awesome change'

 # Commit but ignore ship the git hooks
-git commit -m 'My awsome change' --no-verify
+git commit -m 'My awesome change' --no-verify
 ```

 ## License